 3. Become a Master Chef at a Thai Cooking School

 Whether you enjoy cooking or not, do yourself a favor and take a cooking class in Chiang Mai!
 You won’t regret it.
 Besides the elephant experience, this was our favorite activity of the trip.
-There are TONS of great companies offering cooking classes, but we highly recommend the class we took at __.
+There are TONS of great companies offering cooking classes.
 While it was a little longer than we would have preferred, it was just such a fun experience.

 We started off by walking as a group to a nearby market.
 The lady that taught us to cook walked us through the market and showed us the most commonly used ingredients in Thai dishes.
 Once back from the market, we started cooking!
 We chose an appetizer, an entree, and a desert.
 There are several options to choose from so not everyone was cooking the same thing.
 This was nice because if you made friends, you might get a taste of a bunch of different things.
 Honestly, the food that we made in the class was as good or better than anything else that we had while in Thailand.

 This road on the west side of the city near the foot of the mountain is modern, chic, and full of young people.
 It’s probably due to its proximity to Chiang Mai University.
 Packed within about half a mile or so, are all sorts of coffee shops and tea houses, bars, trendy eateries, live music, art and craft shops, and clothing boutiques.
 Our favorite spot was Beerlab because of its large selection of beers from all around the world and it’s awesome patio.
 After several days of drinking nothing but Singha and Chang beer, it was nice to get a craft beer (even if it was way more expensive!).